taanishr/cse15l-lab-reports/week-5-lab-report.md

 ```

-This command line option only limits matches to the number provided per file (in this case 2).
-Limiting the number of matches to a number other than 1 may be useful when we need to cap the size of the output, or only need to process a certain amount of occurences of the string.
+The `-m` command line option limits the number of matches per file to the number provided (in this case `2`).
+Limiting the number of matches to a number other than `1` may be useful when we need to cap the size of the output, or only need to process a certain amount of occurences of the string.

 Source: Found in `man grep`